plouto5/Python/README.md

 # List

-* Mlb news scraper for a teams rss url.
+* MLB news scraper for a teams rss url.
 Only takes the articles within the last 24 hours.